meshtastic/meshtastic/website/docs/software/settings/gps.md

 ### fixed_position

 If set, this node is at a fixed position.
-The device will generate GPS position updates at the regular `gps_update_interval`, but use whatever the last lat/lon/alt it saved for the node.
+The device will generate GPS updates at the regular `gps_update_interval`, but use whatever the last lat/lon/alt it saved for the node.
 The lat/lon/alt can be set by an internal GPS or with the help of the mobile device's GPS.

 ### gps_attempt_time